 What is the QET?

-The QET is an English Language test set by the Centre for English Language Communication.
+The Qualifying English Test (QET) is an English Language test set by the Centre for English Language Communication.
 It must be taken by students who do not possess the necessary English Language qualifications when they enter the university.

 The purposes of the QET are to: